-I’ve handled thousands of wrongful death cases over the past 25 years.
-Contact me for a free consultation at (303) 454-8000 or toll-free at (800) ROSEN-911, or by filling out the contact form
+I’ve handled hundreds of wrongful death cases over the past 30 years, and I can help you and your family get the justice you deserve.
+Contact me today for a free consultation at (303) 454-8000 or (800) ROSEN-911.

 What is Wrongful Death?

 When the death of another person is negligently or intentionally caused by a person or entity, that party may be liable for financial losses resulting from the death under a wrongful death claim.
-Typically, a personal representative of the decedent’s estate will file suit and any recovery will be placed in the estate and distributed according to the terms of the estate.
+The survivors of a loved one who died as a result of another person’s negligence or misconduct may file a wrongful death lawsuit seeking monetary damages as compensation for the financial and emotional support lost as a result of the wrongful death.
+Typically, any recovery will be placed in the decedent’s estate and distributed according to the terms of the estate.

 The statute of limitations for a wrongful death action in Colorado is two years from the date of the decedent’s death.
 It can extend past that date if the plaintiff has a disability or if the defendant has engaged in fraudulent concealment of facts regarding the claim.